sdelrio/golden-forest/docs/Cloud-Platform/Kubernetes/kubernetes.md

 # Kubernetes

-Kuberntes is an open-sourced platform for managing containerized workloads.
+Kubernetes is an open-sourced platform for managing containerized workloads.

 K8s is an abbreviation result from couting the eight lettersw beteween the *K* and the *s*.